opentensor/developer-docs/docs/working-with-keys.md

 This page describes several different ways to instantiate your wallet keypairs into a wallet application, in order to interact with the Bittensor blockchain.

+Recommended background reading:
-For an introduction to the core concepts, see [wallets and keys in Bittensor](getting-started/wallets.md).
+- For an introduction to the core concepts, see [wallets and keys in Bittensor](getting-started/wallets.md).

-For discussion of security considerations about working with Bittensor wallets, see [Coldkey and Hotkey Workstation Security](./getting-started/coldkey-hotkey-security).
+- For discussion of security considerations about working with Bittensor wallets, see [Coldkey and Hotkey Workstation Security](./getting-started/coldkey-hotkey-security).

 ## Wallets and wallet applications